 The most current population estimates (U.S. Census Bureau, July 2023) present a total population of 47,757.
+That said, Prescott's daily population including visitors is approximately 100,000.

 It is important to note, according to the updated classification of urban-rural areas published by the U.S. Census Bureau, the Prescott-Prescott Valley areas are categorized as 'urban clusters'.
 Planning approaches differ between urban and rural communities.
 Throughout the General Plan, the urban planning focus is clear on its goals concerning growth management and organizing locations and densities of population clusters to employ smart growth.